attokit/attobox/README.md

         //you can response a code
         Response::code(500);

-        //other response usage such as headers, you can check the Response Class in vendor/attokit/attobox/src/Response.php }
+        //other response usage such as headers,
+        //you can check the Response Class in
+        // vendor/attokit/attobox/src/Response.php
+    }
 }
 ```